 No assets are accumulated in a trust that meet the criteria in paragraph 4 of GASB Statement No. 75 to pay related benefits.
-The June 30, 2019, total OPEB liability significantly decreased from the prior fiscal year as a result of changes of assumptions as discussed below:
+The June 30, 2020, total OPEB liability increased from the prior fiscal year as a result of changes to assumptions as discussed below: